MisterCalvin/amxbans/INSTALL.md

 - Exec into container: `docker exec -it --user nobody amxbans-nginx bash`

 #### Adding icons for custom mods
 When adding a GoldSrc server running a custom mod (or an official game which may not have an icon included in AMXBans), you may notice the icon is missing.
-To add a custom game icon your file must be 16 x 16 .gif file, and it must be named after the mod directory (e.g., for Opposing Force the directory is named `gearbox`, so your icon would be named `gearbox.gif`).
+To add a custom game icon your file must be a 16 x 16 .gif file, and it must be named after the mod directory (e.g., for Opposing Force the directory is named `gearbox`, so your icon would be named `gearbox.gif`).
 Once you have your file ready, you need to copy it inside the container in two separate places.
 Below we will use Opposing Force (`gearbox`) as an example:

 ```
 docker cp ./gearbox.gif amxbans-nginx:/var/www/html/images/mods/gearbox.gif &&